AllanOricil/nrg-template/src/lib/README.md

-This lib contains a kind of core framework to ensure nodes follow a certain pattern
+This lib contains a runtime framework to ensure nodes follow a certain pattern.